-- The system of base registries consists of 10 registries and services for data exchange; - Data.overheid.nl is the Dutch open data portal that provides access to national datasets; - Multiple centralised service modules are available, e.g. DigiD and eHerkenning, the eID solutions for respectively citizens and businesses, and the citizen portal Mijnoverheid.nl; - All Dutch municipalities and nine out of 12 provinces have adopted DigiD for service user authentication; - 5,393 Application Programming Interfaces have been made available administrations and to private companies.
+- The system of base registries consists of 10 registries and services for data exchange; - Data.overheid.nl is the Dutch open data portal that provides access to national datasets; - Multiple centralised service modules are available, e.g. DigiD and eHerkenning, the eID solutions for respectively citizens and businesses, and the citizen portal Mijnoverheid.nl; - All Dutch municipalities and nine out of 12 provinces have adopted DigiD for service user authentication; - A total of 5,393 application programming interfaces have been made available to administrations and to private companies.